 Is your website costing you clients?
-Recently I helped a client look for a local printer for her product labels I designed and I had heard good things about this one printer in town so I decided to look them up online.
+Recently I helped a client look for a local printer for her product labels, I'd heard good things about this printer so I decided to look them up online.
 When I managed to find the contact page, I filled out the form with all of my printing inquires and hit ‘send’.
 A few days went by and I never heard from them, luckily the website had a number listed so when I called and spoke to them I mentioned that I had already emailed and they said they ‘never got it’.
 This got me thinking about websites and how they can end up costing you clients if you make some of these common mistakes.

 Not on brand